Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 2. Telling Collectord to forward logs

 The best scenario is when we can define a dedicated mount just for the path where the logs will be located.
 That will be the most performant way of setting up the forwarding pipeline.
-But considering that JIRA recommends mounting the data volume for all the data at /var/atlassian/application-data/jira we can use that as well.
+But considering that JIRA recommends mounting the data volume for all the data at /var/atlassian/application-data/jira, we can use that as well.

-You can tell collectord to match the logs by the glob or match(regexp, we like to use regex101.com for testing, make sure to switch to Golang flavor).
-Glob is the easy and more performant way for matching logs, as we can split the glob pattern into the parts of path, and be able to know how deep we should go inside of the volume to match the logs.
+You can tell collectord to match the logs by glob or match (regexp; we like to use regex101.com for testing—make sure to switch to Golang flavor).
+Glob is the easier and more performant way for matching logs, as we can split the glob pattern into parts of the path and be able to know how deep we should go inside the volume to match the logs.
 With match, it is a bit more complicated as .* can match any symbol in the path, including the path separator.
-So every time when you are configuring the match with regexp, make sure that your volume does not have a really deep structure of folders inside.
+So every time you are configuring the match with regexp, make sure that your volume does not have a really deep structure of folders inside.

-We always recommend starting with the glob.
+We always recommend starting with glob.
 If you specify both glob and match patterns, only match will be used.

 root@jira:/var/atlassian/application-data/jira# ls log/*.log*